 These devices, similar to professional services, are electric and use small wheels of silicon carbide and other similar abrasives to gently but effectively grind and then polish the edges to precise angles.
 Each rotating wheel is progressively less aggressive, and as you work your way through the process, you get a razor-sharp blade ground to the perfect angle with the least amount of trauma to the blade.

 What did they recommend?
 What’s selling?

 They, by far, recommend the most expensive electric sharpeners.
-I can understand that.
-Most of their customers actually like to cook, and I’d guess most of them also have pretty good knives that they’ve spent good money on.
+We can understand that.
+Most of their customers actually like to cook, and we’d guess most of them also have pretty good knives that they’ve spent good money on.
 It makes sense.
 These folks probably look at their knives as an investment, so it’s an easy pitch.
 What they sell the most of, however, is the draw or pull type of device.
-I’d guess part of that is ease of use and speed, but most of it is cost. $29.99 is a whole lot less than, say, $149.99.
+We’d guess part of that is ease of use and speed, but most of it is cost. $29.99 is a whole lot less than, say, $149.99.

 They sell very few of the silicon carbide stones.
-And I’m not surprised.
+And we’re not surprised.

 There are many companies that make all three of these options.
 Among them are the German Wüsthof brand and the American-made Chef Choice brand, which are sold at all the local housewares stores.